-You can enable or disable alert and symptom definitions to have vRealize Operations Cloud identify problems on objects in your environment and trigger alerts when conditions occur that qualify as problems.
+You can activate or deactivate alert and symptom definitions to have VMware Aria Operations identify problems on objects in your environment and trigger alerts when conditions occur that qualify as problems.
 You can automate alerts.

 How the Alert and Symptom Definitions Workspace Works

-vRealize Operations Cloud collects data for objects and compares the collected data to the alert definitions and symptom definitions defined for that object type.
+VMware Aria Operations collects data for objects and compares the collected data to the alert definitions and symptom definitions defined for that object type.
 Alert definitions include associated symptom definitions, which identify conditions on attributes, properties, metrics, and events.

 You can configure your local policy to inherit alert definitions from the base policies that you select, or you can override the alert definitions and symptom definitions for your local policy.

 Before you add or override the alert definitions and symptom definitions for a policy, familiarize yourself on the available alerts and symptoms.